 HTML Code

-There are over a billion websites on the Internet.
-Many of them are made a long time ago and have not been updated with features from current HTML versions.
-As such, search engines move past these websites, and viewers find these websites difficult to read.
+There are over a billion websites on the internet.
+Many of them were built a long time ago and still use very old HTML.
+Search engines prefer modern HTML, and humans usually find old, badly-built pages harder to read.

 <div id="blog-content">